 - While most insurable events for IP, Term Life and TPD result in a condition of release, there are some limited situations where you may not be able to access the insurance benefits until you retire*.

-- The tax rate payable on a death benefit to non-dependants may be up to 32%1 including Medicare Levy.
+- The tax rate payable on a portion of death benefit to non-dependants may be up to 32% including Medicare Levy.